Last Updated on

 An overview of things to do in Bandar Seri Begawan based on our experiences and the recommendations of our friends:

 Nearly seven years ago, I lived in Singapore.
 When I was living in Singapore, I met two girls from Brunei.
-When Jacob and I decided to visit Malaysian Borneo this year, I realized that I'd finally get the chance to visit Brunei for myself and I got in touch.
-It was like no time had passed and this guide to Bandar Seri Begawan would not have happened without B & D. Thanks to B, D, and C for showing me around your beautiful city and showing me the best things to do in BSB Brunei!
+When Jacob and I decided to visit Malaysian Borneo this year, I got in touch.
+This guide to Bandar Seri Begawan would not have happened without B & D. Thanks to B, D, and C for showing me around your beautiful city and showing me the best things to do in BSB Brunei!

 Visit the Water Village (Kampong Ayer)

-If you're lucky enough, you can stay in a traditional house in the water village with one of the residents (Kem).
-There's something magical about sitting out on the balcony at night chatting away with Kem, who knows everyone there is to know in the tourism business in Brunei.
-I paid 100% for my stay, but just loved it.
+If you’re lucky enough, you can stay in a traditional house in the water village with one of the residents.
+There’s something magical about sitting out on the balcony at night chatting away with Kem, who knows everyone there is to know in the tourism business in Brunei.
+I paid for my own stay and loved it.